aschroeder2/applied-it-project/README.md

 # Applied It Project

 ## Overview
 This is a sample API testing project created for an Applied IT Project for Northern Arizona University.
-The tests are written in Typescript using the Mocha test framework, SuperTest designed for testing HTTP, and Playwright designed for testing user interfaces.
+The tests are written against the TradeMe sandbox environment, exercising both TradeMe's API endpoints and sandbox website.
+To find out more about TradeMe's sandbox environment see their developer reference: https://developer.trademe.co.nz/.
+This repository specifically focuses on API and UI automated tests that validate TradeMe's favouriting functionality.

 ## Language and Tools

 This project requires installation of Node.js and yarn as the recommended package manager.
 Yarn can then be used to install the remaining dependencies.

-#### Typescript
+#### TypeScript
-Describe what Typescript is.
+TypeScript is an open-source language that is a superset of JavaScript, extending it by adding types.
+Link to TypeScript's documentation: https://www.typescriptlang.org/.

 #### Mocha
-Overall test framework used to organize and run the test scripts.
+Mocha is a JavaScript test framework that can be used to run both API and UI automated tests.
+Link to Mocha's documentation: https://mochajs.org/.

 #### Chai
-Assertion library used to validate test results.
+Chai is a BDD/TDD assertion library that can be used with any JavaScript testing framework.
+It provides validation methods for both API and UI tests.
+Link to Chai's documentation: https://www.chaijs.com/.

 #### SuperTest
-API test automation framework.
+SuperTest is a JavaScript test automation framework that enables testing HTTP.
+Link to SuperTest's documentation: https://github.com/visionmedia/supertest#supertest.

 #### Playwright
-UI test automation framework
+Playwright is a JavaScript user interface testing framework that enables automate test scripts to interact with browsers based on Chromium, Firefox, or WebKit.
+Link to Playwright's documentation: https://playwright.dev/.

 ## Set up
 Complete the following steps in order to set up your local environment to be able to run the tests within this repository.